uoe-agents/pressureplate/README.md

 # Description
 PressurePlate is a multi-agent environment that requires agents to cooperate during the traversal of a gridworld.
 The grid is partitioned into several rooms, and each room contains a plate and a closed doorway.
 Before episodes begin, each agent is assigned a plate that only they can activate.
 For the group of agents to proceed into the next room, an agent must remain behind, standing on their assigned plate.
 The task is considered solved when the goal (depicted with a treasure chest) is reached.

-Currently, Pressure Plate supports four-, five-, and six-player levels but is easily configurable for custom scenarios.
+Currently, PressurePlate supports four-, five-, and six-player levels but is easily configurable for custom scenarios.
 See [Customizing Scenarios](#customizing-scenarios) for more information.

 ## Observation Space